-The dogs and I returned to Antietam to complete the 8.5 mile auto tour a second time as well as to hike an additional 3.5 miles of trails.
+The dogs and I returned to Antietam, a historic site in Maryland, to complete the 8.5 mile auto tour a second time as well as to hike an additional 3.5 miles of trails.
 On the auto tour, we stopped at the Dunker Church and a handful of historic farmsteads such as J. Poffenberger Farmhouse, Piper Farmhouse, and Sherrick Farmhouse.
 Additionally, we passed by several monuments, even one honoring Texas.
 Our walking tour included two trails: The Bloody Lane Trail and The Final Attack Trail.

 The Bloody Lane Trail led us around the battlefield where Union soldiers led by General William Henry French’s division attacked the Confederates who were bunkered down in the Sunken Road on the morning of September 17, 1862.
 Terribly outnumbered, the Confederates stood their ground for nearly three hours as the Federals continued over the hilltop firing at the trench below now known as Bloody Lane.
 Over 5,500 soldiers were killed or wounded here before the Confederates retreated from the road.
 The Union soldiers were too battered; however, to press forward, thus little advantage was gained.